 - Build your network.
 If you connected with other job seekers and traded contact information, you should follow up with them as well.
 You never know when they might have a job prospect for you, or vice versa.

-If you need information or personalized assistance with your employment search, or have questions about education opportunities, visit the Military OneSource SECO page, or call 800-342-9647 to talk with a career counselor.
+If you need information or personalized assistance with your employment search, or have questions about education opportunities, visit the Military OneSource SECO page, or call 800-342-9647 to talk with a career coach.